Reference 09 — Memory substrate (L0)¶

 When a TLV is received over TCP into a lwIP pbuf, libtracer’s L1 creates a view holding the pbuf segment with refcount=1.
 If the TLV is fanned out to N subscribers, refcount becomes N+1 (one for each subscriber, one for the original).
 The pbuf is NOT freed until all subscribers release their views. lwIP doesn’t see the pbuf as “consumed”; the segment-refcount holds it alive.

 This means the pbuf pool must be sized for the worst-case fan-out latency.
-A subscriber that holds views for too long applies pressure to the pbuf pool.
-This is one of the QoS knobs (queue_max_bytes).
+A subscriber that holds views for too long applies pressure to the pbuf pool — and that pressure surfaces as the pool’s own exhaustion (tr::flow::backpressure), not through a per-vertex cap: the queue_max_bytes knob this paragraph used to name was inert and was removed by RFC-0022 §3.E.
+Bounds come from the injected resource (CONTEXT.md §No synthetic limits).

 Heap segments can be freed in any order. lwIP pbufs MUST be freed via pbuf_free.
 MMIO “segments” are never freed.
 Pool slots return to their specific pool.
 The destroy callback per backend handles this; the L1 machinery is uniform above it.